BraTS/Instructions/Repository_Links.md

 ### BraTS 2018

+All public survival and segmentation Dockers of the BraTS 2019 challenge are hosted on our own <a href="https://hub.docker.com/u/brats/"> Docker Hub Page </a>.
+Please check that page for the newest versions of our images.
+Please read the description of the individual images to obtain usage instructions.

+### BraTS 2018

 Most Dockers for segmentations of the BraTS 2018 challenge are hosted on our own <a href="https://hub.docker.com/u/brats/"> Docker Hub Page </a>.
 Please check that page for the newest versions of our images.
 Please read the description of the individual images to obtain usage instructions.
-A detailed list of images will follow here soon.

 ### BraTS 2017